 Original Score Composed by New Born Trio (Katie Down, Miguel Frasconi, Jeffrey Lependorf)

-Set Design by Susan Zeeman Rogers and Mimi Lien
+Set Design by Susan Zeeman Rogers (workshop designs by Mimi Lien)

 Projections Design by Hannah Wasileski